Superman: Escape from Krypton: Queue and station

-At the entrance to the ride, the Superman "S" shield is imprinted and now painted onto the ground.
-The entrance area and queue are modeled after the Fortress of Solitude, Superman's headquarters.
-The queue line winds through the building and forks, giving guests the option to wait in line for either the left or right side.
+At the entrance to the ride, the Superman "S" shield was imprinted and now painted onto the ground.
+The entrance area and queue were modeled after the Fortress of Solitude, Superman's headquarters.
+The queue line winded through the building and forks, gave guests the option to wait in line for either the left or right side.
 During slow days and in the off-season, there may be only one side operating.
-The fork is followed by a long tunnel down each side of the fortress, which is often kept cold from the air-conditioning.
-Guests then head into the waiting area, where they are separated into four rows and board after the doors open.
-The station is lit green, modeled as Krypton, the planet that is full of Kryptonite rock that can take away Superman's powers.
-Inside is a crystalline-looking environment which recreates Superman's fortress in the Arctic.
+The fork was followed by a long tunnel down each side of the fortress, which is often kept cold from the air-conditioning.
+Guests then headed into the waiting area, where they were separated into four rows and boarded after the doors open.
+The station was lit green, modeled as Krypton, the planet that was full of Kryptonite rock that can take away Superman's powers.
+Inside was a crystalline-looking environment which recreated Superman's fortress in the Arctic.
 If the Velocetron name had been chosen, the queue and station would have had ancient ruins and a giant laser.
 A page on display in the SBNO (Standing but not operating) Sky Tower, the park's observation tower, shows the concept art for Velocetron.